Margeli/Assignment1/README.md

 - "F2" to start from the beginning of the current level.
 - "F5" to save the current state.
 - "F6" to load the previous state.
+- "F7" to see FPS and other info (hold key).
 - "F9" to show colliders.
 - "F10" to activate god mode.